-on your behalf.
-Furthermore, this person must make decisions that are in your best interest, not their own.
-Take careful consideration in determining who you want stepping into your shoes.
+1. Durable Power of Attorney - this allows you to designate a authorize someone to legally act on your behalf, in the event that you become incapacitated.
+The instrument will specifically state to powers that you are giving the person that you nominate to act on your behalf.
+Furthermore, this person must make decisions that a in your best interest, not their own.
+Take careful consideration determining who you want stepping into your shoes.